What is a Form 1 – Vendor’s Statement?

 The Form 1 is an important statutory disclosure statement for any purchaser of a property.
 It is critical that a Form 1 is prepared in accordance with the Act and does not contain any defects.
 There may be serious consequences to both a vendor and agent for any defective or invalid Form 1.

 Our team of registered conveyancers and property lawyers have extensive experience in the preparation of a Form 1 for vendors and agents.
-If you need assistance with preparing a Form 1, please contact Michael Stannard or Gemma Wallace.
+If you need assistance with preparing a Form 1, please contact Andrew Mitchard or Gemma Wallace.

 The content of this article is intended to provide a general guide to the subject matter.
 It is not legal advice.
 Specialist advice should be sought about your specific circumstances.